 Later The Chef and I wandered up to the Petanque pitches for a bit of a play, only to find we had them all to ourselves.
 This being 'Mothers Day' I let The Chef win both games!

 On our return it was time to take up the big nylon camping mat which sits outside the motorhome.
 I tried to help, but it's a job The Chef much prefers to do on her own.
-Whilst she was busy slowly rolling it up after having brushed each section our lady German neighbour walked past seeing the Chef busy and me sat in my reclining chair, then giving me a strange look. '"Keep Fit" I said.
+Whilst she was busy slowly rolling it up after having brushed each section, our lady German neighbour walked past seeing the Chef busy and me sat in my reclining chair, then giving me a strange look. '"Keep Fit" I said.
 "She missed the last session, and so I am helping her to exercise".
-I'm not sure if she fell for it or not.

 After the mat was rolled and stowed, I had the opportunity to tidy up the rear garage locker.
 I am determined that we will travel much lighter in future.
 We now have enough experience to know what we need and what we don't.